 Andrew Herbert: Andrew is a computer systems engineer and entrepreneur.
 He is the former director of the Microsoft Research laboratory in Cambridge.

-Dr Richard Jennings: Dr Jennings was Deputy Director of Cambridge Enterprise and obtained funding for and established the first seed fund, the Challenge Fund.
+Dr Richard Jennings: Richard was Deputy Director of Cambridge Enterprise and obtained funding for and established the first seed fund, the Challenge Fund.
 He has a substantial track record of spinning out companies including Solexa, Entropic and Kudos, technology licensing, and establishing consultancy and collaborative projects with industry.
 He has extensive board experience of early stage companies.

-Dr Tony Raven (Chief Executive Officer, Cambridge Enterprise): Dr Tony Raven joined Cambridge Enterprise as Chief Executive in December 2011.
+Dr Tony Raven (Chief Executive Officer, Cambridge Enterprise): Tony joined Cambridge Enterprise as Chief Executive in December 2011.
 Previously he was Director of Research & Innovation Services at the University of Southampton, where he helped establish Southampton’s international reputation as a leading entrepreneurial university, creating a portfolio of 11 spin-out companies with four listings on the London Stock Exchange.